zainyehia1/c-todo/README.md

 ---

-The tasks are saved to a file called `todo.txt` by default if the user doesn't include the file name as a command-line argument.
+The tasks are saved to a file called `todo.tsv` by default if the user doesn't include the file name as a command-line argument.

 If the user includes a file name as a command-line argument, then tasks will be saved to it and other functions/commands can be used on it.